Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-troubleshooting.md

 [As seen previously](#understanding-memory-consumption), relying on swap usage can have a significant impact on your database performances.
-Consequently, measuring the number of times a query has to read data from the disk instead of fetching it from the cache can help identify non-optimal queries.
+Consequently, measuring the number of times a query has to read data from the disk instead of fetching it from the cache (stored in memory) can help identify non-optimal queries.

 The following statement computes the *cache hit ratio*: a measurement that quantifies the proportion of queries fully satisfied by only hitting the cache.